 - Where to stay: One of the most affordable places to stay on this side of the island is at Backpackers Hawaii.
 You should also consider the Kuilima Estate condos and this charming North Shore Airbnb near Haleiwa Town.
 Beyond that, check out our guide to places to stay for more options.

-- Places to eat: Check out our guide to the local restaurants and food trucks on the North Shore.
+- Places to eat: Check out our guide to the local food trucks and restaurants on the North Shore.

 - Shopping: Here's an overview of the shops in Haleiwa Town and the grocery store on the North Shore.